summit15/TODO-LIST/README.md

 # TODO-LIST
-TODO App made using python and flask.
+TODO App made using PYTHON and FLASK.
 For front-end I used HTML CSS AND JS.